damogranlabs/VS-Code-STM32-IDE/README.md

 # Setup
 Install procedure is simple since all needed files can be downloaded online and setup shouldn't take no more than 5 minutes.
 It is strongly advised to stick to default recommended paths while installing following tools.
 Tools needed: Python, GNU Eclipse ARM Embedded GCC, GNU Eclipse Windows Build Tools, GNU MCU Eclipse OpenOCD and CPU-specific files.
+It is strongly advised to **use non-spaced paths** and avoid unwanted problems.
+[See this issue.](https://github.com/damogranlabs/VS-Code-STM32-IDE/issues/1).

 **Python**
 There are many posts how to install python.
 This project needs a valid *python* terminal command to execute tasks and set up files.